openjs-foundation/cross-project-council/project-resources/PROJECT_FUNDS.md

 The OpenJS Foundation (OpenJSF) provides a set of monetary funds for projects of the OpenJSF.
 These funds are designed to support collaboration and incentive project-specific initiatives that have high-impact within the individual project's scope.

-Alongside these lines, the fund exist to support the development of these initiatives and give visibility/recognition to the champions of these project-specific initiatives, highligthing the individuals behind them.
+Alongside these lines, the fund exists to support the development of the project when the volunteer-based approach is not enough to support the community, e.g. infrastructure, tools, or security.

 ## F.A.Q.